 The judge will use and post the FQHR judges score sheet.
 All helping horses must be FQHR registered and all helpers must be FQHR members in Ranch Cutting.
+A waiver may be requested from FQHR.

 The show committee should provide a pen with a 6 to 8 foot closeable gate and a wing of no more than 12 feet.
 If so desired, the fence can serve as the wing.
 If the show committee is unable to provide this type of pen the class may be held but the points will not count.
 It is the judge's responsibility to report this situation to the FQHR.